molgin/ironboard-greenifier/README.md

 # Ironboard Greenifier

 Ironboard Greenifier is a simple userscript for Flatiron School students who are irrationally annoyed that not all of their completed labs turn green on Ironboard.
-Or rationally annoyed because it makes it harder to tell what they have or haven't finished.
+Or rationally annoyed because it makes it harder to tell what they have or haven’t finished.

 You supply a list of the labs that should rightly be green but aren’t.
 Greenifier makes them green.
-It also changes the icon in the "Complete?" column from a no symbol to a check mark, and corrects the completed lab count.
+It also changes the icon in the “Complete?” column from a no symbol to a check mark, and corrects the completed lab count.

 Greenifier works on the Your Progress page only.